Definition of

 A lycoside

 Thanks to their venom , tarantulas can hunt their prey.
-When a tarantula bites a human , it can cause inflammation, as we said above, but not major complications.
+When a tarantula bites a human being , it can cause inflammation, as we said above, but not major complications.

 The tarantula as a pet

-The change of exoskeleton
+The exoskeleton change